Peyronie’s disease: What and Why?

 by | Sep 18, 2014 | Health, Mens Health | 0 comments

 Some researchers believe Peyronie’s disease develops following a trauma that causes bleeding inside the penis.
-In other cases, it may relate to genetically linked or inherited disorder.
-It is also said that a number of medications list Peyronie’s disease as a possible side effect.
-However, no absolute evidences exist for validating the relationship of Peyronie’s disease with drugs.
+In other cases, it may relate to genetically linked or inherited disorders.
+It is also said that several medications can cause Peyronie’s disease as a possible side effect.
+However, no absolute evidence exists to validate the relationship of Peyronie’s disease with drugs.

 Symptoms

-The symptoms of Peyronie’s disease may resemble other conditions or medical problems too.
-The general symptoms include:-
+The symptoms of Peyronie’s disease may also resemble other conditions or medical problems.
+The general symptoms include: –

 • Plaque on either top or underside or both areas of the shaft